Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

   caption: [Training history for the CNN.
 The dataset used was a combination of all measurement data generated by all available quantum computers and simulators.
 Data from measurement steps 1 up to (including) measurement step 5 have been used for training with a window size of 2000.
 These charts show that validation accuracy (left graph) and validation loss (right graph) almost immediately reach their optimal values after training starts.]
 ) <cnn-training-step-5>

-== Adversarial Machine Learning with Fast Gradient Sign Method For the adversarial attack, the goal is to take measurements from a simulator, perform the Fast Gradient Sign Attack on them, and show that they are classified as 'has been run on a quantum computer' afterward.
+== Adversarial Machine Learning with Fast Gradient Sign Method <approach-fgsm>
+For the adversarial attack, the goal is to take measurements from a simulator, perform the Fast Gradient Sign Attack on them, and show that they are classified as 'has been run on a quantum computer' afterward.
 The model attacked was the feedforward neural net (as described in @approach-ffnn), which has been trained on 80% of all available simulator and quantum computer data, containing all 9 measurement steps.
 The remaining 20% were used for measuring the model accuracy beforehand.